ladislavovic/java-snippets/notes.md

 Lucene: type is defined by the field with the name "_type".
 So it is just another field in the document, nothing special.

+### Mapping
+* It is a definition how the document fields are indexed and stored.
+* Each type in index has its own mapping.
+So there can be several mappings per index.
+* Fields with the same name in different mapping types in the same index must have the same mapping.

 ### Shards & Replicas
 ES can split index into shards.
 It allows distributing one index over more nodes.
 When you search in that index, ES performs the search on all shards and merge